e-nzym3/blog/content/en/posts/iot-router_centurylink-PK5001A/index.md

 HA!
 I caught the router with its pants down and could now reset the root password to whatever I wished.
 Great success!

 ## Closing Thoughts
 I learned quite a few lessons here, some that I probably should have already known, such as checking the router's portal first.
 I was too eager to go in and dump the firmware through UART that I forgot that basic step.
 But nonetheless, doing so led me on a path to learn some very interesting memory interaction methods and to develop the [uboot-md2bin](https://github.com/e-nzym3/uboot-md2bin) tool.
 Can't complain.
-As the famous Bob Ross always said, "Happy Accident".
+As the famous Bob Ross always said, "a happy accident".

 As I've mentioned before, I'll be posting more of my IoT adventures, especially with the remaining three routers I snagged from the thirft shop.
 After all, this was a LOT of value for a $1: